 Being in control of the whole process also means being responsible for all costs.
 Operational costs such as facilities, logistic, stock and shipping can come at a higher price, and can be time costly.

 Managing marketing and sales take a lot of time, you’re in charge of not only maintaining the site, but also driving traffic, which has become the greatest challenge for aspiring retailers.
 Building traffic is the most difficult (and often most expensive) aspect of any online company.

 Want to check how eCommerce website looks.
 Have a look at one of our eCommerce website at veeraa.com.au.

 Managing a marketplace involves less operational costs and requires large marketing efforts and skills.
 The advantage of it is that the lack of need for logistics offers the opportunity to grow much faster.
 To be profitable, a marketplace needs a large number of sellers and much higher amount of traffic, on the top of a high maintenance & complicated platform.

-The advantage of a marketplace is that the fact that they have no logistics and inventory to manage give them a lot more flexibility and ability to grow than an ecommerce website.
+The advantage of a marketplace is that the fact that they have no logistics and inventory to manage and give them a lot more flexibility and ability to grow than an eCommerce website.

 Have a look at one our our marketplace project at veganskin.com.au.

 Do you have an eCommerce store?
 Are you planning to build one soon?
 Have you ever wondered why some eCommerce websites are performing well and